 - Estradiol levels are measured in picograms per milliliter (pg/ml).

 - Normal levels vary widely depending on your menstrual cycle phase and can range between 30 to 400 pg/ml.

 Anti-Müllerian hormone is produced primarily in a woman’s ovaries.

 - AMH blood levels are measured in nanograms per milliliter (ng/ml).

-- Normal levels are considered to be at least over 1.0 ng/ml although very high levels may indicate another problem.
+- Normal levels are considered at least over 1.0 ng/ml, although very high levels may indicate another problem.

 Follicle Stimulating Hormone (FSH)

 Follicle-stimulating hormone is produced by the pituitary gland in the brain.
 Its levels in the blood fluctuate according to the menstrual cycle.
 A rise in FSH during the first half of the cycle stimulates the growth of the egg-containing follicles, and as they mature, it acts together with other hormones to trigger ovulation.
 After ovulation, feedback to the pituitary inhibits the release of FSH, making levels lower.

 - FSH is measured in milli-international units per milliliter (mIU/ml).

 - A good level for a baseline test, when FSH should be low, is probably less than 10 mIU/ml.
 Still, results need careful interpretation by a fertility expert as part of the overall hormone balance.